Steven-LeMoal/PowerGridSolverGNN/README.md

 ### `eval.py`
 Script for evaluating the trained GNN model.
 It uses the model checkpoint from training to make predictions on a validation or test dataset.
+The prediction loads.npy file are generated in the '/logs/{model}/preds/'

 #### Arguments:
 - `config_path`: Path to the configuration YAML file used during training.